bpt26/tRAP/README.md

 # tRNA gene classifier

 This program uses DNA data alone to predict tRNA gene expression, using binary (active/inactive) classifications.
-For more detail, see our manuscript: https://www.biorxiv.org/content/10.1101/661942v1
+The premise of this project was based heavily on the observations made in this study: https://www.pnas.org/content/115/36/8996.
+A separate manuscript focused on the development of this classifier will be posted on bioRxiv very soon.

 This program was built with a focus on going from a HAL object to tRNA classifications.
 However, many labs use MAFs instead of HALs, or may have already reduced their HALs to other forms.
 To handle this, the pipeline has many files to be used in the order given, but any step can be skipped if you already have the file that that step produces.